-Due: problems 1-3 on Wednesday, September 10, 2008; problems 4-11 on Monday, September 22, 2008.
-In this homework you will learn about the declarative computation model [Concepts], including the concepts of free and bound identifier occurrences, linguistic abstractions, syntactic sugars, and exception handling.
+Due: problems 1-3 on Monday, September 15, 2008; problems 4-11 on Monday, September 22, 2008.
+In this homework you will learn about the declarative computation model [Concepts], including the concepts of free and bound identifier occurrences, linguistic abstractions, syntactic suggest, and exception have cepts of free and bound identifier occurrences, linguistic abstractions, syntactic sugars, and exception handling.
 You'll see how the declarative computation model relates to C, C++, and Java [MapToLanguages].